 What will my course load be during the three years?

-Students will average 15 credit hours each fall and spring semester, 3 hrs. in each of two Winter Terms, and 12 hours in each of two summers.
+Students will average 15 credit hours each fall and spring semester, and 12 hours in each of two summers.
 Students who transfer in with AP, Dual Enrollment credit, CLEP, IB, and/or ACE credits will be able to take a lighter load in some semesters or the summer or even omit a summer term depending on how much credit they have.
 How are college credits earned during high school, e.g.,

 Advanced Placement, CLEP, International Baccalaureate, Dual Enrollment, and/or ACE military credits, treated?

 Students may transfer in a maximum of 42 hrs. of college credit earned during high school.
 These are typically earned through dual enrollment (which requires a college transcript to receive credit), Advanced Placement, or CLEP credits earned through examinations, and IB credits.
 Thus students may be able to skip a summer or take a lighter load during the academic year depending on how many credits they transfer and what course requirements these credits meet.
 In addition to college credits some students bring in ACE military credits which will further reduce academic year or summer course loads.

 What courses will I take in the summer?

 Summer courses will be primarily general education courses (courses each student must take).
 This means the academic year will focus on required major courses.